J3ndra/Streamlit_Association/README.md

    > If you not see ipython, run on terminal `pip install ipython`

    > If you not see error `ModuleNotFoundError: No module named 'ipykernel'`.
 Then run `pip install ipykernel`

+5. Run `streamlit run main.py` to start the Streamlit!